jobatabs/in-the-dark/README.md

 # Hello

-This is an entry for Ludum Dare 26 for the them "Minimal".
+This is an entry for Ludum Dare 26 for the theme "Minimal".

 # Story